2026 United States elections

-Elections are scheduled to be held in the United States, in large part, on November 3, 2026.
-In this U.S. midterm election, which will occur during Republican president Donald Trump's non-consecutive second term, all 435 seats in the U.S. House of Representatives and 35 of the 100 seats in the U.S. Senate will be contested to determine the 120th United States Congress.
-Thirty-nine state and territorial U.S. gubernatorial elections, as well as numerous state and local elections, will also be contested.
+Elections are scheduled to be held, in large part, on November 3, 2026, in the United States.
+In these midterm elections, scheduled to occur during Republican president Donald Trump's second term, all 435 seats in the U.S. House of Representatives and 35 of the 100 seats in the U.S. Senate will be contested to determine the 120th United States Congress.
+39 state and territorial U.S. gubernatorial elections, attorney general elections, and numerous state and local elections, will also be contested.